lyca22/snakes-and-ladders/README.md

 Requirements
 ------------

-At least the following environment is required to run this software.
+At least the following environment is required to run this software:

  * OS: Any machine capable of using JVM.
  * Java (https://www.java.com/en/download/).